flowbehappy/PageHouse/README.md

     * 1 page consumes ~1 KiB memory currently.
     * We plan to reduce to 100 bytes in the near future.

-# Note that PageHouse is not production ready yet!

 # License

 PageHouse is under the Apache 2.0 license.
 See the LICENSE file for details.

+# Notes

+**PageHouse is not production ready yet!
+Don't use it on your production environment!**